 4. Do you agree with proposals that would enable future payments that are conditional on, and support delivery of, climate change mitigation and adaptation objectives and support integrated land management such as peatland and woodland outcomes on farms and crofts?
+Do you have any view on specific powers and/or mechanisms that could support such alignment?

 Yes.
 CNPA is in agreement with including powers and mechanisms that allow future payments to support emissions reductions in line with national climate objectives and targets.
 The climate and nature crisis is the single biggest challenge that we face and it is critical that the Cairngorms National Park, as the largest protected area in the UK, is an exemplar in achieving net zero, developing nature based solutions and helping Scotland as a whole meets its targets.
+The National Park Partnership Plan outlines the collective ambition and action in the Park, aligning rural payments with the National Park Partnership Plan would directly support delivery of regional climate mitigation and adaptation priorities.